Syrian Salvation Government: Agriculture

 Agriculture in the SSG's territories was not mechanized.
 Olive harvesting is the main source of employment for day laborers in Idlib Governorate, and in 2020 agriculture was the primary income source for 36% of households.
-Both drought and groundwater depletion, exacerbated by illegal drilling and an influx of internally displaced persons into the region, have led to increasing production costs.
+Both drought and groundwater depletion, exacerbated by illegal drilling and an influx of internally displaced persons into the region, had led to increasing production costs.

-The SSG's Ministry of Agriculture manages agricultural affairs and encourages the cultivation of strategic crops, such as wheat and potatoes.
-It maintains seed testing laboratories and produces seeds that are distributed to farmers.
-In 2023, the ministry produced and distributed 4,600 kilograms of cottonseed to farmers in an attempt to restart cotton cultivation in the region, which fell into decline after the reduction of government subsidies in 2007, and increase female employment.
+The SSG's Ministry of Agriculture managed agricultural affairs and encouraged the cultivation of strategic crops, such as wheat and potatoes.
+It maintained seed testing laboratories and produced seeds that are distributed to farmers.
+In 2023, the ministry produced and distributed 4,600 kilograms of cottonseed to farmers in an attempt to restart cotton cultivation in the region, which fell into decline after the reduction of government subsidies in 2007, and increased female employment.

 The Ministry of Economy imposed price controls on wheat.
-In search of higher profits, farmers increasingly planted crops not traditionally cultivated in the region, including saffron, strawberries, bananas, broccoli and Damask roses, but such enterprises remained small and experimental.
+In search of higher profits, farmers increasingly planted crops not traditionally cultivated in the region, including saffron, strawberries, bananas, broccoli and Damask roses.
+These enterprises remained small and experimental though.

 Energy

 Most electricity in the SSG's territories was supplied from Turkey by the Green Energy Company, the local franchise of a Turkish firm of the same name.
-Electricity distribution is managed by the SSG's General Electricity Corporation.
+Electricity distribution was managed by the SSG's General Electricity Corporation.
 In May 2021, the Green Energy Company completed the construction of electrical substations capable of receiving 66kV from Turkey.
 Transmission lines connect the substations in Reyhanlı in Turkey and Harem in Idlib.
 By May 2023, over 70% of areas under the SSG's administration were connected to the electrical grid.
-Areas not connected to the grid rely on diesel generators and solar panels.
-The Green Energy Company maintains an effective monopoly on the supply of electricity and has been accused by the Syrian Observatory for Human Rights of unduly raising prices.
+Areas not connected to the grid relied on diesel generators and solar panels.
+The Green Energy Company maintained an effective monopoly on the supply of electricity and was accused by the Syrian Observatory for Human Rights of unduly raising prices.